DuckyMomo20012/my-fe-stack/README.md

 ### 2.5.
 UI Components Library:

-> 🤖: Mantine is open source, has good reviews, many components.
+> 🤖 `Mantine`: Mantine is open source, has good reviews, many components.

 Other alternatives: